Jeremy0219/Jeremy0219/README.md

 > "Learning through experience, solving real-world problems, and building scalable systems."

-I'm a sophomore at UTSA studying computer science with a strong interest in **cloud computing, infrastructure, and security**.
+I'm a junior at UTSA studying computer science with a strong interest in **cloud computing, infrastructure, and security**.
 I am currently **interning at Caterpillar Inc.**, gaining hands-on experience with enterprise IT systems, asset management, and operational support.

 ---